-2. Any unpaid assessments or charges, and liability for future assessments or charges, by the CITY OF LA PINE.
+- Any unpaid assessments or charges, and liability for future assessments or charges, by the CITY OF LA PINE.
 No inquiry has been made as to the status of said charges or assessments, if any.
 Investigation as to the status of assessments, if any can be made by faxing a request for information to the City of La Pine at 541-536-1462.

-\It is our understanding that charges, per request, may apply.

-3. Easements and Rights of Way as disclosed in document:

-Recorded June 1, 1993 Book-Page 300-2146
+It is our understanding that charges, per request, may apply. - "It is our understanding that charges, per request, may apply - 3.
+Easements and Rights of Way as disclosed in document: Recorded June 1, 1993 - Book-Page 300-2146